anuragts/tangerine/README.md

 ```

 > [!NOTE]
-> The .java files are already compiled, but to prevent any issues with the classpath, you should compile them first.
+> The .java files are already compiled when running the scripts, but to prevent any issues with the classpath, you should compile them first.

 ```bash
 ./tangerinekv-compile.sh